Jerryblessed/Theta-Build/README.md

-# Light Pro
+# Theta build

 ## Features
 - Upload video to theta network video services for streaming and upload 📹
 - LiveStream support on theta video streaming services 🎥
 - Login with thetapass to upload video support 🔐
 - Upload video as Non-Fungible tokens (NFTs) 💎
-- Use chatbot for assistance in video 🤖
+- Use chatbot for project assitance in video watching 🤖
 - Simple User interface 💻
+- Game playing to build innovative project
+- Convex database for collecting and getting projects
 - Get 3D feel of video object by theta cloudEdge 🌐
 - Get 2D or image feel of video object by theta cloudEdge 🎨
 - Get tags to related videos 🔖